Breaking Bad: Premise

-Breaking Bad follows Walter White, a struggling, frustrated high school chemistry teacher from Albuquerque, New Mexico, who becomes a crime lord in the local methamphetamine drug trade, driven to provide for his family financially after being diagnosed with inoperable lung cancer.
-Initially making only small batches of meth with his former student Jesse Pinkman in a rolling meth lab, Walter and Jesse eventually expand to make larger batches of an extremely pure, blue meth which creates high demand.
-Walter takes on the name "Heisenberg" to mask his identity.
-Because of his new business, Walter finds himself at odds with his family, the Drug Enforcement Administration (DEA) through his brother-in-law Hank Schrader, the local gangs and the Mexican drug cartels (including their regional distributors), putting him and his family's lives at risk.
+Breaking Bad follows Walter White, a financially struggling high school chemistry teacher and part-time car wash employee from Albuquerque, New Mexico, who enters the local methamphetamine trade after being diagnosed with stage-three lung cancer.
+Seeking to secure his family's financial future, Walter begins producing methamphetamine with his former student Jesse Pinkman in a rolling meth lab.
+Their operation gradually expands as they produce a highly pure form of blue methamphetamine that becomes widely sought after.
+Walter adopts the alias "Heisenberg" to conceal his identity.
+His involvement in the drug trade brings him into conflict with his family, the Drug Enforcement Administration (DEA) through his brother-in-law Hank Schrader, local gangs, regional distributors, and Mexican drug cartels, placing him and his family at risk.
 The events of the series take place between 2008 and 2010.